wq/wq/docs/wq-configuration-object.md

 }
 ```

 The object is typically stored in the JavaScript module `app/js/data/config.js`.
-This module is imported by `app/js/[myapp]/config.js`, which can be used to add additional configuration sections, e.g. for [wq/app.js plugins].
+This module is imported by `app/js/[myapp]/config.js`, which can be used to add additional configuration sections, e.g. for [@wq/app plugins][plugins].
 Generally, you should not customize the `pages` configuration section directly, since doing so may cause wq.app and wq.db to become out of sync.
 Instead, you can provide arbitrary configuration parameters by supplying additional arguments to [wq.db.rest].

 ```python
 # myapp/rest.py